pnoulis/react-action-router/README.md

 ## About The Project

+*react-action-router* implements a commonly required pattern in user interfaces.

+Namely the need for alternating views based on some user action while at the

+same time being Location aware.

+For example, consider the case where a toolbar component contains a handfull of

+buttons which are *not* links.
+Upon their pressing, a part of the currently

+rendered UI outside of the toolbar is replaced by some other component while at

+the same time the toolbar content is replaced with content related to the UI

+just rendered.
+The replaced toolbar content usually contains a *back* button

+which the user may press in order to return to the previously rendered UI.
+This

+hierarchy of nested replaced UI's may be arbitrarily deep.
+I hope that this

+example clearly demonstrates that a pattern is discernible.
+Namely the need to

+replace components based on some user action while at the same time keeping a

+record of those changes so that a user may easily navigate backwards and

+forwards.

+The previous example was meant to cover 1 of the 2 basic concerns of react-action-router.

+The second exmaple is meant to clarify what is meant by the phrase *Location aware*

 A few words about react-router-dom so that one might get a grasp of the functionality that react-action-router should emulate among its own unique set of capabilities.